 Every destination (assuming you know where you would like to go) likely has multiple paths you could to get there.
 Basically not unlike “Choose Your Own Adventure”.

 Some paths are shorter.
-Others more scenic.
+Others are more scenic.
 Some are adventurous and risky.
 It may be kind.
 Or it can be deftly efficient and straight-to-the-point.
 On some paths, you’ll encounter and connect with others (some whom may become your new best friends).
 Some paths have heartache and unexpected, unplanned detours and mistakes (detours and mistakes are often the best teachers).

 Choosing your own path is not even as much or as simple as weighing up the pros and cons.
 It’s almost as if the path you take doesn’t really matter that much, assuming your goal is primarily to reach the final destination.